eludi/elowo/doc/resources.md

 ## Resource terms of use

-The internet is full of freely usable resources.
-Many of them, however, require that their original authors are properly attributed and thier licensing terms and conditions are distributed along them.
+Many (often freely available) resources require that their original authors are properly attributed and their licensing terms and conditions are distributed along them.
 Elowo facilitates this by allowing you to enter their terms of use via dedicated auxiliary text editor screens that are associated to each resource item and accessible via the terms icon: